Houston Texas: Activities, Attractions & Info.

 Houston is a very green city by way of vegetation.
 Our subtropical climate affords everything from the growing of tropical palm trees, banana and ginger plants to towering pine trees and even cactus.
-Certain types of flowers can be grown in our yards and gardens on a year round basis.
+Certain types of flowers grow in our yards and gardens on a year-round basis.

-Houston is only about 50 miles inland from the Gulf of Mexico depending upon which side of the city one resides.
+Houston, Texas is only about 50 miles inland from the Gulf of Mexico.
+The mileage depends upon which side of the city one resides.
 Humid and tropical breezes generally bring an average of almost 50 inches of rain annually.

-Houston is one of the most air conditioned cities in the United States.
-It would never have grown to be the 4th largest city in the United States were it not for the continual whirring of the ever present air conditioners and fans.
+Houston is one of the most air-conditioned cities in the United States.
+It would never have grown to be the 4th largest city in the United States was it not for the continual whirring of the ever-present air conditioners and fans.

-Unlike densely populated places like New York City, Los Angeles or Chicago (the top 3 populated cities) our two million plus citizens are spread out from the downtown area with available lands in which to expand in all directions save the Gulf of Mexico.
+Unlike densely populated places like New York City, Los Angeles or Chicago our two million plus citizens are spread out from the downtown area with available lands in which to expand in all directions save the Gulf of Mexico.
 That is about the only limiting natural hindrance to growth.
-We have quite a bit more elbow room in which to enjoy the good life under the wide open Texas skies.
+We have quite a bit more elbow room in which to enjoy the good life under the vast open Texas skies.